Self-hosted mouse click/keydown counter thingamajig =] (OS X/Wind0ngs lol)

 . macOS seems to be running timers in series so there's no real need to purposely stall/offset the timer for writing the counter file.

-As far as I can tell, unloading through launchctl
+As far as I can tell, unloading through Launch Services/launchctl

 and using the Quit